Tudat/tudat/tutorials/tudatFeatures/lowThrustTrajectoryDesign/shapeBasedMethods/hodographicShaping.rst

 	ScaledExponentialSineFunctionHodographicShaping( double exponentExponentialFunction, double frequencySineFunction, double scaleFactor )

-where the inputs are the exponent of the exponential function, the frequency of the sine function, and a scaling factor (to be applied to the exponential function, as implemented in ScaledExponentialFunctionHodographicShaping).
+where the inputs are the exponent of the exponential function, the frequency of the sine function, and a scaling factor (to be applied to the exponential function, as implemented in :literal:`ScaledExponentialFunctionHodographicShaping`).
 This function returns the product of the scaled exponential function with the sine function.

 .. class:: ExponentialCosineFunctionHodographicShaping

 Class for the exponential cosine function.
 The class is defined as follows:

 .. code-block:: cpp

 	ExponentialCosineFunctionHodographicShaping( double exponentExponentialFunction, double frequencyCosineFunction )

 where the inputs are the exponent of the exponential function, and the frequency of the cosine function.
 This function returns the product of the cosine and exponential functions.